 - Combustors should be visually inspected at least three times during the heating season to determine if physical degradation has occurred.
 Actual removal of the combustor is not recommended unless more detailed inspection is warranted because of decreased performance.
 Please refer to the "COMBUSTOR TROUBLESHOOTING" section. - This appliance is equipped with a catalytic thermometer to monitor combustor operation.
-A properly functioning combustor will maintain temperatures in excess of 500 F (indicated by the thermometer needle in the ACTIVE zone) and often reach temperatures in excess of 1000 F. If the combustor temperature falls below 500 F (thermometer needle in the INACTIVE zone), refer to the "COMBUSTOR TESTING" section. - A good way to determine whether the combustor is functioning properly is by comparing the amount of smoke exiting the chimney while the combustor is engaged (bypass door closed) versus when the combustor is bypassed (bypass door open).
+A properly functioning combustor will maintain temperatures in excess of 500F (indicated by the thermometer needle in the ACTIVE zone) and often reach temperatures in excess of 1000F.
+If the combustor temperature falls below 500F (thermometer needle in the INACTIVE zone), refer to the "COMBUSTOR TESTING" section. - A good way to determine whether the combustor is functioning properly is by comparing the amount of smoke exiting the chimney while the combustor is engaged (bypass door closed) versus when the combustor is bypassed (bypass door open).

-Note: Open the bypass door, wait a few minutes and observe the smoke exiting the chimney, then close the bypass door again.
-Significantly more smoke may be seen when the exhaust is not routed through the combustor (bypass mode).
-Smoke may be visible shortly after lighting the fire and shortly after reloading the fire so allow the fire to stabilize before making observations.
+Note: After opening the bypass door, wait approximately 15 minutes before observing the smoke exiting the chimney.
+Smoke may be visible shortly after lighting the fire and shortly after reloading the fire so allow 20 to 30 minutes for the fire to stabilize before making observations.